cpinotossi/msftmh/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/README.md

 Start by browsing to the Azure Portal https://portal.azure.com.

-Open a private browser session or create your own browser profile to sign in with the credentials you received, and register multi-factor authentication.
+It is recommended to do the microhack in a **private browser session** or create your **own browser profile** to sign in with the credentials you received, and register multi-factor authentication.

 As a first check, you have to verify if the two resource groups for the hackathon are created via the Azure Portal https://portal.azure.com.